pleiades-s/drone_detector/README.md

    pip install scipy
    pip install tqdm
    ```
-   - If you have chosen to install anaconda then run below commands in anaconda prompt to install these packages
+   - If you have chosen to install anaconda then run below commands in anaconda prompt to install these packages, libraries
    ```
    conda install pytorch torchvision cudatoolkit=10.1 -c pytorch conda install -c conda-forge librosa